Before, During & After: Things to Expect for Your Home Renovation

-- Not communicating well with your ID – Always be honest and upfront about your feedback, and set expectations early on in the relationship to avoid misunderstandings during the project.
+- Not communicating well with your interior designer – Always be honest and upfront about your feedback, and set expectations early on in the relationship to avoid misunderstandings during the project.

-- Leaving your furniture and appliance shopping to the very end – You want to consult with your ID at an early stage so that they can work in the relevant dimensions for t
+- Leaving your furniture and appliance shopping to the very end – You want to consult with your interior designer at an early stage so that they can work in the relevant dimensions for t

-Find Your Trusted ID to Help You on Your Renovation Journey Today
+Find Your Trusted Interior Designer to Help You on Your Renovation Journey Today

 As you can see, a successful renovation project is no piece of cake.
 It takes a lot of time and careful planning to ensure that everything falls into place.

 Don’t want to bother yourself with the nitty-gritty of planning?
-Head over to IDMate to get matched with one of many trusted Singapore IDs who’ll guide you along the journey step by step.
+Head over to IDMate to get matched with one of many trusted Singapore Interior Designers who’ll guide you along the journey step by step.